 Q8.
 Try to collect all the currently accepted meanings for the word ‘species’.
 Discuss with your teacher the meaning of species in the case of higher plants and animals on the one hand and bacteria on the other hand.

 Answer: In biological terms, species is the basic taxonomical rank.
 It can be defined as a group of similar organisms that are capable of interbreeding under natural conditions to produce fertile offspring.
 Therefore, a group of similar individuals are respectively isolated form a species.
 Species can also be defined as a group of individuals that share the same gene pool.

 Q9.
 Define and understand the following terms:

 (i) Phylum: It is a principal taxonomic category that comes above class and below kingdom.
 It is a group or taxon of one or several related classes.
-In botany, the term Division is used for phylum instead of the phylum.
+In botany, the term Division is used for plants instead of the phylum.

 Example: Chordata is a phylum.
 It contains all those organisms that have or at some point during their development had a notochord.

 (ii) Class: It is a taxonomical rank that ranks above Order and below phylum.
 Class is a group or taxon of one or more related orders.